horga83/h19term/h19-readme.txt

  Supports 25th line.
  Support all graphics characters.
- Custom font files for the Linux console, includes Raspberry Pi Serial Port logging.
+ Custom font files for the Linux console, includes Raspberry Pi Custom font for X11 based terminals such as gnome-terminal Serial Port logging.
+ Selectable serial ports and baud rates
  Help files available for ascii characters, CP/M quick help and user manual.
  Easily configurable in .h19termrc file
  Colour changing mode for Amber and Green or other colours.
  Help files directly inside h19term.
   Ascii table
   User Manual
   CP/M quick help.

- Runs on the Linux console or in most X11 terminal emulators such as gnome-terminal and xterm.
-I have found that the terminal in XFCE does not work.
+ Runs on the Linux console or in most X11 terminal emulators such as gnome-terminal, XFCE4-terminal and Konsole.

  Future features planned: